hernad/harbour/HARBOUR_AND_ME.md

 Harbour and me
 ================

 I am producing and delivering software to my users for living.
-I am doing that constantly for 25 years.
+I am doing that constantly over 25 years.

 I really know what engineering effort is needed to deliver and maintain `functional` software, software which is `used`.
 When you deliver software, you have obligations to your clients/users.
 If you respect those obligations, you are gaining credibility.
 Otherwise you are going to be out of business.